 Kleven's 116 metre explorer yacht 370 has been pictured on sea trials off the coast of Norway.
 This five-deck yacht is expected to be delivered in 2017.

 The yard specialises in offshore commercial vessels, but with the increasing demand for private explorer yachts, it has turned its expertise to the superyacht industry.
 370 will be the yard's second superyacht, after the 107 metre Ulysses, which was delivered earlier this year.

 The new Kleven 370 explorer yacht is almost 10 metres longer than Ulysses and is built on the yard's existing MT 5006 MKII ESV platform.
-The lines have been drawn by Norwegian design house Marin Teknikk in collaboration with naval architect Kyle Dick of New Zealand-based Oscar Mike Naval Architects.
+The naval architecture is courtesy of Norwegian design house Marin Teknikk, while Kyle Dick of New Zealand-based Oscar Mike Naval Architects created the exterior lines.

 The vessel is specially designed for long expeditions in potentially rough waters and Kleven has said it blends a robust, hard-working character with luxurious added extras.